chrecx/DeepRL/p3-collab-compet/README.md

 ### Train the agent
-Open the `p3-Tennis.ipynb` and run the cells with SHIFT+ENTER.
+Open the `Tennis.ipynb` and run the cells with SHIFT+ENTER.

 At the end, weights will be saved both for the critic and actor networks.